Independent journalists exposing human rights abuses can now compete for a hostile environment training bursary

 2016 Forum Freelance Fund Bursary Competition Now Closed

-The annual FFF bursary competition, which helps freelancers attend hostile environment training courses, opened for applications on March 15.
-It closed on April 30 and awards were announced on May 30.
-The competition rules were overhauled and simplified for 2016, with all bursaries now worth $CDN 2,500.
-The competition was open to Canadian freelancers and foreign freelancers working abroad whose clients include Canadian media.
-The next competition will open in March, 2017.
-Click for further details of all our 2016 bursaries.
+This year's winners were announced on May 30.
+The competition rules were overhauled and simplified this year, with all bursaries now worth $CDN2,500.
+The annual competition is open to Canadian freelancers and foreign freelancers working abroad whose clients include Canadian media.
+The next competition will open in March 2017.
+Follow us on twitter @journalismforum for announcements and details.
+Click here for further details on all our bursaries.

 Our bilingual project on mental health reporting in Canada -- produced by journalists for journalists.